-- Chatbot and audio.
+Chatbot and audio.
 Favor chatbot and voice-activated apps.
 Nobody has time to navigate through 10 screens to get a simple piece of information.
-Favour speed over complexity.
+Favor speed over complexity.

-- Choose an app that supports your objectives.
+Choose an app that supports your objectives.
 Some apps are better for scheduling and program view, some others for networking.
-Choose an app that serves your main tech objective that you identified in the process mapping stage.
+Choose an app that serves the main tech objective that you identified in the process mapping stage.

 Event Promotion and Digital Tools can offer clever ways to target and gain exposure with your attendees.
 Free and low-cost tools can give event planners skills to create effects that were only previously possible with extensive training and expensive professional software.
 For example, design and photo editing are now much easier to achieve on a budget and to do yourself if you want to.

 Do it yourself should not mean amateur.
 While it can be good to save some bucks, don’t be cheesy or standardized.
 How can your attendees be excited about an event that uses already seen templates?

 Try to allocate even a little budget to use per project with freelancers that can customize templates for you.
 It makes a huge difference

 You are not a web designer, you are an event planner.
 Don’t start being a web designer unless it’s just about getting things done quickly and if there is no other option.

 LIVE EVENT PROMOTION, BRANDING AND SPONSORSHIP OPPORTUNITIES

 From tried and tested options, such as digital signage, interactive touch screens, and social walls, through to sponsored charging points, projection mapping, and drone streaming, there is the opportunity to be inventive.
 Sponsors are demanding more and need reassurance about the value they are getting as a result of their investment in the event.